R. Berner Lecture

 Contributions to the Berner Lecture Fund go directly to supporting the lecturer’s travel to Goldschmidt every year.

-The 2025 R. Berner Lecture will be presented at the Goldschmidt2025 conference.
+The 2026 R. Berner Lecture will be presented at the Goldschmidt 2026 conference in Montréal this July.